halimiqi/CD-ATTACK/README.md

 ## Setting
 The code is training on Nvidia-TitanX GPU with 12 Gb RAM.
 The CPU is i7-7800X and the memory is 64Gb.
 This is not the minimum required setting for this project.
 Other hardware setting may also feasible for this implemention.

+This work is collaborated by researchers from the Chinese University of Hong Kong, Georgia Institute of Technology and Tencent AI lab.

 ---
 [1] Li, Jia, et al. "Adversarial Attack on Community Detection by Hiding Individuals."